garyrussell/spring-integration-kafka/README.md

 it would start read data from it again.

 Consumer configuration can also be configured with optional decoders for key and value.
-The default ones provided by Kafka are basically no-ops and would consume as byte arrays.
+The default decoders provided by Kafka are basically no-ops and would consume as byte arrays.
-If you provide an encoder for key/value in the producer, then it is recommended to provide corresponding decoders.
+If you provide a custom encoder for key/value in the producer, then it is recommended to provide corresponding decoders for the consumer.
 As discussed already in the outbound adapter, Spring Integration Kafka adapter gives Apache Avro based data serialization components out of the box.
 You can use any serialization component for this purpose as long as you implement the required encoder/decoder interfaces from Kafka.